 Have you been discovered with clandestine entrants or stowaways in your vehicle?

-The law requires that transport companies or vehicle operators and drivers have an effective system in place to prevent the carriage of clandestine entrants or illegal stowaways and comply with the terms of the Civil Penalty Code of Practice.
+The law requires that transport companies have an effective system in place to prevent the carriage of clandestine entrants (illegal stowaways) to the UK.

 If you have a Civil Penalty Notice contact our team on 0115 910 6218.

 If UK customs discovers stowaways in your vehicle, your company and your driver can face civil penalties of up to £2,000 per migrant.
 We recommend seeking legal advice as soon as possible.
 We can make early representations to UK Border Force to try to avoid a Notice of Liability to a Penalty.

 Challenging financial penalties of this kind is one of our niche areas of expertise.
 We were involved in a High Court case which ruled that the system was in breach of European Law.
 This prompted the Government to do a u-turn and to take a more pragmatic approach to the issue of penalty notices.

 We regularly prepare detailed objections to avoid the issue of penalties.
 If issued with a civil penalty notice, we have a high success rate in cancelling or significantly reducing penalties for our clients.

 We regularly receive instructions from Foreign Operators and Drivers as well as UK Hauliers.

 Our specialist road transport lawyers will make written representations to resist the penalty entirely and advise the prospects of a successful challenge.
 To avoid a penalty, you must be able to show that: